NightsDev/Hood-Modded/README.md

 if you see this you know what you're here for

-on behalf of the community you should actually put effort on ur updates,
+on behalf of the community you should actually put effort on ur updates, attempting to eliminate competition while not being able to upkeep a game that you were trusted with is

 very unethical of you.
 Doge.